Who can apply for IAC membership? IAC Priority Groups.

 While we cannot define who identifies as Indigenous, we ask that artists belong to, or have a connection to a certain Indigenous territory or community.
 In some cases, we will reach out to Indigenous communities to confirm these connections.
 You must be within our priority groups to access programs and services.

-*In establishing this non profit organization in 2011, identity fraud was not as prevalent as it is now in 2023.
+*In establishing this non profit organization in 2011, identity fraud was not as widespread as present day and we did not require identification until 2023.
 For that reason, we will have marked some membership artists as 'unverified'.
-This means that at the time of registration, it was not required (or identity was not scrutinized as it would be in 2023) to submit identification (and member is now unresponsive to requests).
-We value all members and we have made every attempt to contact all members via email and private message.
-Unresponsive members will still have a profile page but their ID mark will be 'unverified' until they reach out.
+This means that at the time of registration, it was not required to submit identification and/or the member has been unresponsive to our requests.

 What identification is required?